 Shortly after the 2010 Federal election, the Prime Minister announced the membership and terms of reference for the new multi-party Climate Change Committee.
 The Committee is charged with the task of exploring the options for the introduction of a carbon price and will report and make recommendations to Cabinet through the Minister for Climate Change and Energy Efficiency, Greg Combet.
-The Committee is starting from the position that a carbon price is an economic reform required to reduce carbon pollution, to encourage investment in low emissions technologies and complement other measures including renewable energy and energy efficiency.
-The Committee will consider various mechanisms for putting a price on carbon, including an emissions trading scheme, a carbon tax, and a hybrid of the two.
-It is expected that the Committee will meet monthly until the end of 2011.
+The Committee started from the position that a carbon price is an economic reform required to reduce carbon pollution, to encourage investment in low emissions technologies and complement other measures including renewable energy and energy efficiency.
+The Committee has considered various mechanisms for putting a price on carbon, including an emissions trading scheme, a carbon tax, and a hybrid of the two.
+On 24 February 2011, the Committee announced a draft carbon price mechanism, including the introduction of a fixed carbon price for between three and five years, with a transition to a flexible market-based mechanism after that.
+More detail about the proposed mechanism can be found here.
+It is expected that the Committee will continue to meet monthly until the end of 2011.
 Deliberations will remain confidential to the Committee and the Cabinet until a formal recommendation is given.
 The full Terms of Reference can be found here.